MCU-ZHISHAN-IoT/HML_FwLib_STC10/README.md

 ### configuration
 There are several parameters need to be configured by user manually.
 #### \_FRE\_OSC\_
-The macro mark frequency of clock source, including extern crystal oscillator or internal RC oscillating circuit, and is's defined in *macro.h*.
+The macro mark frequency of clock source, including extern crystal oscillator or internal RC oscillating circuit, and it's defined in *macro.h*.
 The default value is `11059200L`.
 #### \_MCU\_MODEL\_
 The macro mark the model of target MCU and is defined in *macro.h*.
-The default value is `MCU_STC10F02XE`.
+The default value is `_MCU_STC10F02XE_`.
 #### conditional compilation
 In order to ensure the projects based on HML_FwLib_STC89 can be downloaded into the limited on-chip flash space of STC89 MCUs, the developers can modify the macro definition named `___COMPILE_XXX___` in *macro.h* to specify which piece of code should be compiled, thus to reduce the size of the HEX file.
 If user only use GPIO module, then user just need to enable `___COMPILE_GPIO___` macro definition in macro.h.
 Some macros for conditional compilation rely on others.
 For example, before you define the macro definition `___COMPILE_UART___`, the macro `___COMPILE_EXTI___`, `___COMPILE_TIM___` and `___COMPILE_TIM2___` should be defined, otherwise the compilation would be failed.
 ### code & compilation
 There is a source file named *test.c* under *usr* directory, we have put a main function here.
-User can add and modify own code here, then enter <kbd>make</kbd> in terminal(you had better use Cygwin instead of cmd.exe under Windows), the Makefile will work and complete compilation.
+User can add and modify own code here, then enter <kbd>make</kbd> in terminal(you had better use [Cygwin](http://www.cygwin.com/) instead of cmd.exe under Windows), the Makefile will work and complete compilation.
 Certainly, you can just add *inc* and *src* directory into your project structure, and write your own makefile to build a custom project.

 ## Contributing
 Welcome suggestions and contribution from you!
-You can fork it or contact us via *[mcu@zhishan-iot.tk](mailto:mcu(at)zhishan-iot.tk)*.
+You can fork it or contact us via *[mcu@zhishan-iot.tk](mailto:mcu@zhishan-iot.tk)*.

 ## License
 HML_FwLib_STC10 is licensed under the [WTPL2](http://wtfpl2.com/).